 BIODANCE is a non-profit contemporary dance company in Rochester that collaborates with multi-disciplinary artists and explores social, political and environmental issues through its works.
-For over seven years, BIODANCE has been offering weekly limited mobility dance classes for seniors free of charge at Community Place for Greater Rochester.
+For over nine years, BIODANCE has been offering weekly limited mobility dance classes for seniors free of charge at Community Place for Greater Rochester.
 Starting in 2015, the company developed a BIO/DANCE & Social Justice Series in various community-based venues with work delving into issues of gender equality, police brutality, difference and indifference, and more.
 Most of these performances have been offered completely free of charge as part of the company's commitment to make the work accessible and to encourage community conversations surrounding social justice.
-Other recent projects have included BIODANCE's "Aria," in collaboration with media artist W. Michelle Harris, soprano Kearstin Piper Brown and chamber ensemble fivebyfive at the Lyric Theatre, the sold out shows of "Labyrinth" and "Anomaly," award winning site-specific shows in the 4-story dome of the Strasenburgh Planetarium with digital media artist W. Michelle Harris; Bach Without Boundaries, a sold out run at the Edinburgh Fringe Festival in Scotland; Liebeslieder, a large-scale collaboration with Eric Townell and the Rochester Oratorio Society; Compartmented, a multi-arts and multi-generational performance installation at Rochester Lyric Theater; and performances in Heidi Latsky Dance's On Display/Rochester at the Memorial Art Gallery.
+Other recent projects have included BIODANCE's "Aria," in collaboration with media artist W. Michelle Harris, soprano Kearstin Piper Brown and chamber ensemble fivebyfive at the Lyric Theatre, the sold out shows of "The Fragile Corridor," "Labyrinth" and "Anomaly," award winning site-specific shows in the 4-story dome of the Strasenburgh Planetarium with digital media artist W. Michelle Harris; Bach Without Boundaries, a sold out run at the Edinburgh Fringe Festival in Scotland; Liebeslieder, a large-scale collaboration with Eric Townell and the Rochester Oratorio Society; Compartmented, a multi-arts and multi-generational performance installation at Rochester Lyric Theater; and performances in Heidi Latsky Dance's On Display/Rochester at the Memorial Art Gallery.
 City News claimed, "'Aria' opened on Sunday to a nearly full audience.
 This year’s iteration of what’s come to be an annual collaboration between BIODANCE choreographer Missy Pfohl Smith and digital media artist W. Michelle Harris, every bit of the performance was an absolute masterpiece."

 Committed to artistic excellence, BIODANCE reaches out to its community members in a variety of ways through donated and paid performances, benefit concerts (most recently for Volunteer Legal Services), interactive lecture-demonstrations and classes at venues such as Monroe Community Hospital, Geva Theatre Center's Fielding Stage, Community Place of Greater Rochester, Lyric Theatre, Hochstein Performance Hall, MUCCC and more.
 The company is also dedicated to dance education and sharing the many facets of contemporary dance with a wide audience through traditional and alternative performance venues.
 Established in 2002, BIODANCE performs the work of internationally known choreographers Missy Pfohl Smith, Heidi Latsky, Bill Evans, D. Chase Angier, Ivy Baldwin, Katherine Kramer, Jeanne Schickler Compisi, Courtney World and more.
 BIODANCE has received various grants from the Arts and Cultural Council of Greater Rochester with support from the New York State Council on the Arts and the New York State Legislature, now administered through the Livingston Arts Council, and from the Rochester Area Community Foundation, The Max and Marian Farash Foundation, among others.